enigma-io/boundless/packages/boundless-tokenized-input/README.md

 # TokenizedInput
 __Distill rich entity data matched via typeahead input into simple visual abstractions.__

-Basic usage of this component is identical to that of [Typeahead](Typeahead/README.md).
+Basic usage of this component is identical to that of [Typeahead](https://github.com/bibliotech/uikit/tree/master/packages/boundless-typeahead).
 Additional props are available to take advantage of the tokenization functionality.

-> The UIKit Team recommends reviewing the [Token Field](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/ControlsText.html#//apple_ref/doc/uid/20000957-CH51-SW4) of the Apple Human Interface Guidelines for inspiration of design patterns and optimal usage of `TokenizedInput` in your project.
+> The Boundless Team recommends reviewing the [Token Field](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/ControlsText.html#//apple_ref/doc/uid/20000957-CH51-SW4) of the Apple Human Interface Guidelines for inspiration of design patterns and optimal usage of `TokenizedInput` in your project.

 ---